Dragon-Dane/storm-mysql/README.md

 If table schema is changed, or if a table is added that needs bin log tailing the topology would have to be re-submitted.

+It is also recommended to deactivate the topology before killing it.
+But haven't yet faced any problems in not doing so.

 ##Committers